-- Study of SNRs with magnetars (Vink and Kuiper 2006).
+- Study of SNRs with magnetars (Vink and Kuiper 2006, see also 1708.01626).
 If there was a rapidly rotating magnetar then a huge energy release is inevitable.
 No traces of such energy injections are found. - 2.
 There are few examples of massive stars with field strong enough to produce a magnetars due to flux conservation (Ferrario and Wickramasinghe 2006)